 The Gobi Desert tour continues for 7 days.
 Get in touch with your inner nomad as you hike, trek, camel ride, and “sand sled” through the Gobi Desert.
-On this journey, you will see desert steppe, tremendous sand dunes, deep gorges with rivers running through them, Mongolia’s own “Grand Canyon,” and the infamous “Flaming Cliffs” of Bayanzag.
+On this journey, you will see desert steppe, tremendous sand dunes, deep gorges with rivers running through them, Mongolia’s own “Grand Canyon,” and the infamous “Flaming Cliffs” of Bayanzag

-The word the Gobi means “desert” in Mongolian.
+The word Gobi means “desert” in Mongolian.
 The Gobi is made up of several distinct ecological and geographic regions, based on variations in climate and topography.
 The Gobi is most notable in paleontology and history as part of the great Mongol Empire, and as the location of several important cities along the Silk Road.

 Tour departure times can be flexible, however, 8 am on the morning of departure is recommended.
 The driver and guide can pick you up from the airport, train station, or your accommodation to suit your requirements.

-|Total people in Group||Cost per Person|
+|Total people in Group||Price per Person|

-|1 person||US$ 1,610|
+|1 person||US$ 1610|

 |2 people||US$ 910|